 These cute creatures wander the island and are extremely friendly.
 So much so that it’s possible to get right up to one and take a selfie with it!

-If you head north from Perth you will stumble upon one of Australia’s oldest wine regions, with an impressive 180 years of viticulture.
+If you head north from Perth city you will stumble upon one of Australia’s oldest wine regions, with an impressive 180 years of viticulture.

 The Swan Valley is a wine-cheese nirvana, with a 32km driving loop rich with food and wine.

-It’s one of the best things to do in Perth with kids as you can explore the wildlife, cuddle with farm animals, visit a aqua park, play Supa Golf or check out a chocolate factory!
+It’s one of the best things to do in Perth with kids as you can explore the wildlife, cuddle with farm animals, visit a water park, play Supa Golf or check out a chocolate factory!

-It’s a year-round destination, but the best time to visit is September-December due to its beautiful spring weather and you can witness the blooming of wildflowers.
+It’s a year-round destination, but the best time to visit is September-December due to its beautiful spring weather (and you can witness the blooming of wildflowers).

-Take A Cruise On The Swan River
+8) Take a Cruise on the Swan River

 If the sun is out and it’s looking awesome in Perth, jump on a cruise down the Swan River!